Particular/docs.particular.net/transports/upgrades/sqlserver-5to6.md

 NServiceBus.SqlServer references `System.Data.SqlClient` package and is the package that can be used as long as compatibility with the `System.Data.SqlClient` is required.

 NOTE: `System.Data.SqlClient` is in maintenance mode.
-Microsoft is comitted to bring new features and improvements to `Microsoft.Data.SqlClient` only.
-For more information read [Introduction to the new Microsoft.Data.SqlClient]()https://devblogs.microsoft.com/dotnet/introducing-the-new-microsoftdatasqlclient/).
+Microsoft is comitted to bring new features and improvements to [`Microsoft.Data.SqlClient`](https://www.nuget.org/packages/Microsoft.Data.SqlClient/) only.
+For more information read [Introduction to the new Microsoft.Data.SqlClient](https://devblogs.microsoft.com/dotnet/introducing-the-new-microsoftdatasqlclient/).
 It is recommended to switch to the new sql client if possible.
 Having both packages available allows to migrate each endpoint gradually to the new sql client.

 For new projects or if compatibility to `Microsoft.Data.SqlClient` is required it is recommended to use the new `NServiceBus.Transport.SqlServer` package.